Ahimsa silk: Qualities

 The main qualities of ahimsa silk are derived from the ideals surrounding the concept of non-violence.
 This allows the silk to be manufactured without harm to the beings that created it.
-These ideals appeal to religions like Jainism, Hinduism and Buddhism whose followers forego all injury to other forms of life.
+These ideals appeal to religions like Jainism, Hinduism and Buddhism whose followers forgo all injury to other forms of life.
 Non-violent lifestyle proponents have more recently found peace silk to be in keeping with their way of life.

-From a short-run economic standpoint, it is difficult to make the argument for peace silk as it requires 10 extra days in the process to let the larvae grow and the moths to hatch out of the cocoons.
-In contrast, the less humane process takes about 15 minutes.
-At this later stage the cocoon yields one-sixth of the filament.
+Peace silk requires 10 extra days in the process to let the pupae mature and the moths to hatch out of the cocoons.
+In contrast, the standard process takes about 15 minutes, killing the pupa as soon as possible after the cocoon is completed.
+After the moth has emerged and broken the silk fibers, the cocoon yields one-sixth of the harvestable filament.
 This inflates the cost of nonviolent silk, which is priced at roughly 6,000 rupees (US$92) per kilogram—about twice the price of the regular kind.